WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 - fail to branch consistently
 - hallucinate values when exact matching is required

-This is especially risky when the workflow depends on deterministic behavior.
+This is especially risky when the workflow depends on **deterministic behavior**.

 ### Why This Happens

-Language models are strong at understanding intent and generating natural responses, but they are less reliable when asked to follow multi-step procedural logic purely from free-form text.
+Language models are strong at understanding intent and generating natural responses, but they are less reliable when asked to follow **multi-step procedural logic** purely from free-form text.

 A prompt may describe rules such as: